rodneyshupe/Cookbook/Recipes/Entrees-Seafood.rst

 Directions
 ----------

 #.
-Place ahi tuna filets in a bowl; season, add 2 tbsp olive oil, parsley, toss.
+Place ahi tuna filets in a bowl; season, add 2 tablespoon olive oil, parsley, toss.
 Place onto a preheated grill.
 Make criss- cross markings on top side of the fish (about 1minute on each side).
 Place onto a baking sheet and refrigerate.
 If cooking fish from start to finish on grill cook later to time dish with rice and asparagus.
 #.
 Meanwhile prepare the sauce; pound lemongrass with a mallet, cut in half.
-In a sauce pan add 2 tbsp. olive oil, heat.
+In a sauce pan add 2 tablespoon olive oil, heat.
 Add shallots, season, and saute until golden.
 Add ginger, garlic, lemongrass, season, and saute an additional 2 minutes.
 Add white wine, and reduce until most of the liquid is gone.
 Stir in red curry paste, add fish sauce, soy sauce, and coconut milk, season.
 Let cook on low- medium for 15 minutes.
 Add lime leaf 5 minutes before serving.
 Remove the lemongrass.
 #.
 Place rice in rice cooker, season, and add chicken stock.
 The ratio is 1.5 parts liquid to 1 part rice.
 The rice should take approx. 15- 18 minutes.
 #.
 Prepare the vegetables; in a skillet add bacon, saute until golden.
 Add onions, season, and saute until golden.
 Add asparagus, 1/4 cup water, and cover 7 minutes before the dish is ready to assemble.
 #.
 Place tuna in a preheat oven at 350°F and cook until desired temp.
 If you like your tuna rare you will only cook for 4-5 minutes.
 For medium approx. 7-8 minutes.